pearcej/cppds/_sources/Recursion/DynamicProgramming.rst

 coins in a table when we find them.
 Then before we compute a new minimum, we first check the table to see if a result is already known.
-If there is already a result in the table, we use the value from the table rather than recomputing. :ref:`ActiveCode 1 <lst_change2cpp>` shows a modified algorithm to incorporate our table lookup scheme.
+If there is already a result in the table, we use the value from the table rather than recomputing.
+This technique is called **memoization** and is a very useful method for speeding up frequent yet hardware-demanding function calls.
+:ref:`ActiveCode 1 <lst_change2cpp>` shows a modified
+algorithm to incorporate our table lookup scheme.

 .. tabbed:: coin2cpp